TotallyInformation/node-red-contrib-uibuilder/README.md

 * Reduce the knowledge required for creating reliable, accessible web apps by providing low-code and no-code features.
 * Make it easy to install and serve front-end libraries to support the development of more complex web apps.

+> [!NOTE]
+> UIBUILDER triggers a couple of quality warnings in the [Flows scorecard entry](https://flows.nodered.org/node/node-red-contrib-uibuilder/scorecard).
+"Number of Dependencies" ia >6 - this is due to the large number of features in UIBUILDER and is expected.
+Even so, v7 only has 9 dependencies.
+"Dependencies use latest versions" is due to the use of `execa`, since the author stopped supporting CommonJS modules, trying to force everyone else to do the same but this isn't feasible with Node-RED.
+We are actively trying to eliminate this annoying package.

 ## Features

 The core features of UIBUILDER: